unlock-protocol/docs/docs/tools/checkout/configuration.md

 - `messageToSign`: _optional string_.
 If supplied, the user is prompted to sign this message using their wallet.
 If using a checkout URL, a `signature` query param is then appended to the `redirectUri` (see above).
 If using the embedded paywall, the `unlockProtocol.authenticated` includes the `signature` attribute.
 - `pessimistic`: _optional boolean_ defaults to `false`.
 By default, to reduce friction, we do not require users to wait for the transaction to be mined before offering them to be redirected.
 By setting this to `true`, users will need to wait for the transaction to have been mined in order to proceed to the next step.
 - `hideSoldOut`: _optional boolean_ defaults to `false`.
 When set to true, sold our locks are not shown to users when they load the checkout modal.
+- `expectedAddress`: _optional string_.
+If set, the user will be asked to switch their wallet address before proceeding.
+This is useful if you want to ensure that the user is using the same address as the one they used to purchase a membership.

 ### Locks